timmcmichael/timmcmichael.github.io/README.md

 # Tim's Coding Resources

-This is a collection of links to various resources I've created for my different coding courses.
+This is a collection of links to various resources resources related to my courses, videos, and written content.

 YouTube Channel: [@ProfTimEMCC](https://www.youtube.com/@ProfTimEMCC)